GuyARoss/go-document-store/README.md

 # In Memory File Store
-This in memory file store provies fast retrieval times for files by persisting them in memory.
+In memory file store for faster retrieval & read times.

 ## Installation
 For running this project locally run the `run.sh` script within the root directory